 Setting up an on-premises phone system will usually cost an average of $20,000, while a VoIP system’s set-up costs can be zero.
-Another reason for cost savings is the ability to bundle users into pay-as-you-go VoIP plans based on minutes rather than user.
+Another reason for cost savings is the ability to bundle users into pay-as-you-go VoIP plans based on minutes rather than users.

 11. Small businesses can save an average of 32 minutes per day with VoIP

-(UC Laymen’s guide)
+(UC Laymen’s Guide)

 While cost savings are a major consideration for many companies making the transition to VoIP, there are other benefits to adopting Voice over Internet Protocol too.
-For instance, the UC Laymen’s Guide suggests when a business moves to a VoIP system from a landline, they can save an average of 32 call minutes per day.
+For instance, the UC Laymen’s Guide suggests when a business moves to a VoIP system from a landline, it can save an average of 32 call minutes per day.

 Often, cloud-based solutions make it easier for companies to connect their team members and ensure rapid operations.